BaziForYou/noclip-pro/README.md

 ### Installation

-- Add the resource to your `server.cfg` to make sure it's started at server startup
 - Configure `config.lua` and `locales` to fit your needs
+- Add the resource to your `server.cfg` to make sure it's started at server startup:

 ```
 ensure noclip-pro